catamphetamine/easy-react-form/README.md

 `<Submit/>` passes the following properties to the `component`:

-  * `busy : Boolean` — indicates if the form is currently being submitted.
+  * `wait : Boolean` — indicates if the form is currently being submitted.

   * All other properties are passed through.